finalcut/finalcut.github.io/_posts/2015-07-27-ruby-round-robin-scheduling.md

 title: Ruby Round Robin Scheduling
 description: a simple ruby script for creating league schedules in a round robin fashion making sure to avoid duplicate matches
 category: development
+forceRepost: true
 tags:
   - kickball
   - ruby
   - scheduling
 ---
 ## Background
-I play kickball in an adult league and this season our league manager ran into a problem with creating the schedule.
+I used to play kickball in an adult league and season our league manager ran into a problem with creating the schedule.
 He tried to do it by hand but eventually everything started to blur so he kind of gave up which resulted in at least one set of teams not playing each other.

-The difficulty was the fact that we have 9 teams in the league this year and he didn't want anyone to have a bye - instead he wanted each team to have one week with a double header.
+The difficulty was the fact that we have 9 teams in the league that year and he didn't want anyone to have a bye - instead he wanted each team to have one week with a double header.

-I just noticed the scheduling problem this week (there is one week left in the season).
-So I decided to put together a little ruby script to help prevent the problem next year.
+When I noticed the scheduling problem week (with one week left in the season) I thought I would help avoid it in the future.
+So I put together a little ruby script.

 A couple points to consider.